WCW Mayhem (video game): Development

-After failing to match the success of WCW's video games amidst the Monday Night Wars, WCW's main competitor, the World Wrestling Federation (WWF), ended a twelve-year relationship with Acclaim Entertainment by defecting to THQ.
-Not wishing to share game publishers with its competitor, WCW ended its successful run of THQ titles by partnering with Electronic Arts in 1999.
+On March 11, 1998, THQ; the publisher of WCW's video games, announced that they would not renew their licensing agreement with WCW which was due to expire at the end of December 1998.
+The announcement hit the publisher's stock market as WCW products made most of THQ's profits.
+Soon after in April 1998, THQ in partnership with toy company Jakks Pacific, acquired the license to WCW's main rival World Wrestling Federation (WWF) once the WWF's deal with Acclaim Entertainment expired.

+On March 12, 1998, Electronic Arts (EA) entered into a new video game licensing deal with WCW for new video games, with the first one to be released in Spring 1999.

 Mayhem's working title was WCW/nWo Mayhem, as evidenced by early photographs featuring wrestlers wearing shirts with an older Mayhem logo.
 The game was promoted for months on WCW television, including a counter which appeared on programs such as Monday Nitro and Thunder, counting down the days, hours, minutes, and seconds to Mayhem's Nintendo 64 and PlayStation release on September 23, 1999.
 A clip was even shown of Goldberg's character in a house environment spearing someone through a wall but the move and the house area were not seen in the final game.

 A sequel to this game, tentatively titled WCW Mayhem 2, was planned for release on the PlayStation 2 in 2001.
 The game was slated to be developed by Aki Corporation, the developers of acclaimed WCW and WWF titles for the Nintendo 64.
 However, due to WCW being purchased by the WWF, the game's development was canceled.
 Aki would instead develop Def Jam Vendetta for the next generation of consoles.
 Work on WCW Mayhem 2 began mainly in response to the failure of WCW Backstage Assault.